 When a subsoil use right (or an interest therein) and/or any assets associated with such right are disposed on a gratuitous basis or contributed to the authorised capital of a legal entity, they shall be purchased (under the priority right) at a market price determined in compliance with the Kazakhstan standards of professional appraisal practice.
-When the applicant does not agree with such purchase price of the subsoil use right purchased under the priority right, the applicant may challenge the appraisal results in a judicial procedure.
+When the applicant does not agree with such purchase price of the subsoil use right purchased under the priority right, the applicant may challenge the appraisal results in the manner prescribed by Kazakhstan law.